SamStudio8/samstudio8.github.io.off/_posts/2015-07-23-bridgebuilding-p2.md

 ---
 layout: post
-title: "The Tolls of Bridge Building: Part II, Construction"
+title: "The Tolls of Bridge Building: Part II, Construction [WIP]"
 ---

 [Last time]({{ page.previous.url}}) on Samposium, I gave a more detailed look at the project I'm working